elianiva/p/README.md

 I also tried to apply clean architecture for this project.
 Might be a bit overkill, but I like it overall.
 Of course it wouldn't be perfect since this is the first time I tried to apply clean architecture so any feedback is more than welcome!

+Please don't copy any sensitive information to this website.
+It's not encrypted and I can definitely see what you paste :p

 ## Development
 If you want to develop this project, make sure you have the wrangler CLI installed.
 You can install it using `npm` or `cargo` by running these commands.